What is Zika Virus?

 Am I At Risk for Zika Virus?

-Women who are pregnant or couples that are planning to become pregnant within six months should not travel to areas where Zika virus is occurring.
-If you are pregnant, and you or your partner is planning on traveling, check the Centers for Disease Control and Prevention website for information about where Zika virus is occurring and speak with your healthcare provider before making travel plans.
+Women who are pregnant or couples who are planning on becoming pregnant within six months should not travel to areas with Zika virus outbreaks.
+If you are pregnant, and you or your partner is planning on traveling, check the Centers for Disease Control and Prevention website for information about where Zika virus outbreaks are occurring and speak with your healthcare provider before making travel plans.

 Preventing Zika Virus